jeff-160/Minesweeper/README.md

-### this was made in a few hours, code might be scuffed
+### this was rushed in a day so the code might be scuffed

+---

+### Controls
+Left-click: Open square
+Right-click: Flag square
+Middle-click: Reveal all adjacent squares